 These show the 27-mile M6 Toll motorway, which opened in 2003, has failed to provide any significant congestion relief for the original M6.
 And the toll rate, which has been increased significantly year on year, is bad value for drivers who use it.

 Because fewer drivers are using the road than expected and private borrowing is getting more expensive, the company operating the toll road has been losing tens of millions every year.

-What's more the Government recently had to spend another £500m on the existing M6 to tackle the congestion the M6 Toll was supposed to solve.
+What's more the Government has had to spend another £500m on the existing M6 to tackle the congestion the M6 Toll was supposed to solve.

 And on top of all these problems, new toll roads aren’t popular with motorists or local communities.

 Getting new toll roads built would take many years to plan, approve and build, and would have to deal with objections from residents in the surrounding area as well as motorists opposed to paying to use the roads.

 We predict that if the Government proceeds with a network of new toll roads it will face an unholy alliance of angry motorists, local residents and environmental groups determined to stop their plans.

 Smarter spending on public transport and smaller schemes is a better idea

 Our Smarter Spending report, released in November 2011, shows there are much better alternatives to sort out traffic problems and benefit the economy.